m4c0/vscode-godbolt/README.md

 This project is Alpha, but the most important feature is alredy available: you can see the assembly output of the compilation of a CPP file.

+**Note: This might not be working anymore.
+The only maintainance done recently was dependency upgrades to resolve security issues**

 ## Features

 Currently, when you open a CPP file, a button appear at the editor's top right corner.
 That button triggers a compile using [Compiler Explorer at godbolt.org](https://godbolt.org), opening the result in a side editor and showing errors in the "Output" tab.
 After opening the tab, it automatically updates the compiled code as you type.